GSA/https/pages/hsts.md

 To solve the "first visit" problem, the Chrome security team created an "HSTS preload list": a [list of domains](https://chromium.googlesource.com/chromium/src/+/master/net/http/transport_security_state_static.json) baked into Chrome that get Strict Transport Security enabled automatically, even for the first visit.
 Firefox, Safari, and newer versions of Internet Explorer also incorporate Chrome's HSTS preload list.

-The Chrome security team allows any domain to [submit their domain to the list](https://hstspreload.appspot.com/), provided it meets the following requirements:
+The Chrome security team allows anyone to [submit their domain to the list](https://hstspreload.appspot.com/), provided it meets the following requirements:

 * HTTPS is enabled on the root domain (e.g. `https://donotcall.gov`), and **all subdomains** (e.g. `https://www.donotcall.gov`) -- especially the `www` subdomain, if a DNS record for it exists.
 * The HSTS policy includes all subdomains, with a long `max-age`, and a `preload` flag to indicate that the domain owner consents to preloading.